zoharbabin/enterprise-ai-agents-spec/README.md

 # Collective: A Revitalized Manifesto

 > “In my little group chat with my tech CEO friends, there’s this betting pool for the first year that there is a one-person billion-dollar company.
 Which would have been unimaginable without AI and now will happen.”
+> — **Sam Altman**, CEO of OpenAI

 ---